cmkweber/jsoncommon/README.md

 Common primitives are provided such as JsonDate, JsonEmail, and JsonUrl, that are not considered strict json.
 The interface uses common types such as Date but serializes to strict json as a number.
+Additionally, included are common enumerations representing international formats such as County codes and Currencies.
 For more details see [json](https://github.com/cmkweber/json).
 <br/>
 <br/>